Rachael Falgout MA, LPC

 Check out more about my background by clicking the icons below

 Rachael is currently accepting new clients seeking telehealth and in-person services.
-She accepts multiple insurance plans, and private payment as well.
-Out of network superbilling assistance, and sliding scale payment, if eligble, are offered.
-If you'd like to schedule an initial 15-20 minute phone consult with Rachael click here then select "new client," and "Rachael" to schedule with her
+She accepts several insurances and EAP's including Cigna, Aetna, United Healthcare, Select Health, Spring Health and Intermountain Health.
+Private payment options utilizing HSA's or FSA's are also available.If you'd like to schedule an initial 15-20 minute phone or video consult with Rachael click here then select "Request Appointment," and "Rachael" to schedule with her

 Rachael graduated with her BA in Psychology and Criminal Justice from Sam Houston State University in Huntsville, Texas in 2016.
 In 2020, she received her MA in Counseling and Human Services from the University of Colorado, Colorado Springs.
 She has experience working with a variety of people with vast histories and backgrounds, and keeps an open mind in approaching each person and their individual experience.